11-year-old boy dies saving friend who fell through ice

 WOODHAVEN, Queens (WABC) --An 11-year-old boy died after falling through the ice at a freezing pond in Queens Tuesday.
 It happened after he pulled his friend to safety, but then fell in himself.

-Officials said Anthony Perez and another child were walking on the frozen surface of Strack Pond in Forest Park at about 4:05 p.m., when he broke through and went into the water about 50 feet from the shore.
+Officials said Anthony Perez and a 12-year-old child were walking on the frozen surface of Strack Pond in Forest Park in Woodhaven around 4:05 p.m., when Perez's friend broke through and went into the water about 50 feet from the shore.

+Perez rescued his friend but was unable to get out.
+The 12-year-old ran to get help, and firefighters worked frantically to do anything and everything they could, barefoot and wearing just shorts and T-shirts.
-Firefighters did everything they could, barefoot and wearing just shorts and T-shirts.
-Two of them dove into the ice cold waters of the pond to search for the boy who had gone under, but they couldn't find him.

-One of them shimmied out, got his bearings, and then focused on a figure under the water and pointed him out.

-He dove back in, he and his partner punching through ice to get closer until they finally found him, but it was too late.
+Two of them dove into the ice-cold waters of the pond to search for Perez, but they couldn't immediately locate him.
+One of them shimmied out, got his bearings, and spotted on a figure under the water.
+He dove back in, he and his partner punching through ice to get closer until they finally found him.
+They pulled him to shore and began CPR, but it was too late.

-"There are signs around all these lakes in the city, we implore you, tell your children make sure they're aware," said FDNY Deputy Chief George Healy.
-"Today the temperature was well above freezing, the ice is not safe.
-It's not gonna support your weight and it can have tragic consequences."
+"There are signs around all these lakes in the city, we implore you, tell your children make sure they're aware," FDNY Deputy Chief George Healy said.
+"Today, the temperature was well above freezing.
+The ice is not safe.
+It's not going to support your weight, and it can have tragic consequences."

-Even more tragic, police say Anthony died after saving a 12-year-old friend who himself had fallen through the ice.
-Anthony pulled him out, then fell in himself.
-The friend ran for help.

-But by the time someone called 911, Anthony probably didn't have a chance.
-Rescuers were there in minutes but there was nothing they could to save him.
 The two firefighters were treated for hypothermia.
+Authorities say Perez was in the water for 20 or 30 minutes before he was pulled to shore.

+"He was a good boy," neighbor Angela Vargas said of the victim.
+"The last time I saw him, he gave me a lollipop."

+His neighbors are still in shock.
+For those who grew up there, they say the park is what they love about the area.
+But say they knew to respect the water.

+"The kids, they don't realize," neighbor Dominique Costanzo said.
+"Especially it hasn't been that cold lately, for it to be frozen solid."

-Neighbor Kevin Orr knows the boy who survived, who will carry this weight forever.
+Neighbor Kevin Orr knows the boy who survived, who he said will carry this weight forever.

-Healy said there are parts of the ice in the pond that are very thick -- but not where the boy fell through.
+Healy said there are parts of the ice in the pond that are very thick, but not where the boy fell through.

 ----------